dennishg32/DelaniStudio/README.md

 - Internet access
 - Browser (chrome, safari, firefox)

+## BDD

+- Client checks information
+- The web offers the client to contribute through the form of contact us
+- The website offers more information hidden inside of icons

 ## Known Bugs

 If you find a bug, kindly open an issue [here](https://github.com/dennishg32/DelaniStudio/issues) by including your search and the expected result.